dce/davideisinger.com/content/elsewhere/puma-on-redis/index.md

 We used Redis as our cache store for two reasons.
 First, we were already using it for other purposes, so reusing it kept the technology stack simpler.
-But more importantly, Redis\' wildcard key matching makes cache expiration a snap.
+But more importantly, Redis' wildcard key matching makes cache expiration a snap.
 It's well known that cache expiration is one of [two hard things in computer science](http://martinfowler.com/bliki/TwoHardThings.html), but using